David Montagu, 4th Baron Swaythling: Other interests

 Montagu was involved with a number of charities, many within the Jewish community.
 He was a keen racehorse owner (his most famous horse was Zongalero, which came second in the 1979 Grand National), and a founder member of the British Horse Racing Board.
 He was a bridge player, an art collector and a supporter of the Royal National Theatre.

 Family

-Montagu married Christiane Françoise Dreyfus on 14 December 1951 and they had three children:
+Montagu married Christiane Françoise Dreyfus (born 1927, died 2021) known as "Ninette", on 14 December 1951 and they had three children: